 Maybe it’s the quarantine getting to me, or maybe it’s the fact that two of my quarantine cellmates are six and eleven years old, but for this month’s blog, I decided to go a little Dr. Seuss on you!
 I’ve given you the name of a woman of theatre you should definitely know of for (almost) every letter of the alphabet.
-I’ll give you just a taste of the genius that each and every one of these women were and are, but if I were you, I’d take these names straight to the googles to soak up every bit of info you can after you read this blog.
+I’ll give you just a taste of the genius that each and every one of these women were and are, but if I were you, I’d take these names straight to Google to soak up every bit of info you can after you read this blog.
 Enjoy!

 A is for Aphra Behn to start this off right.
 She was a seventeenth-century woman playwright.
 It seems she was a leader in feminism too and wrote on hot topics, arranged marriage, to boot.

 B is for Bradley, Lillian Trimble’s last name.
 Being America’s first woman director is what gave her fame.
 She loved Melodrama.
 To her, it was the best.
 She broke into the scene with her play, The Woman On The Index.

 C is for Cheryl (and her last name) Crawford, too.
 She was a producer when for women, it was new.
 She founded Group Theater and Actors Studio when she moved to New York from Akron, Ohio.

 D is for Dianne, her last name is Glancy.
 She’s a Native American Playwright, specifically, Cherokee.
 She’s published over ten plays and written even more.
 She also writes literature and poetry galore.

 E is for Eugenia Rosenthal, she went by Jean, for short.
 She pioneered a path of the technical sort.
 Born in 1912, she was always a climber, she paved the way for women lighting designers.

 F is for Frances Goodrich, you want to know her.
 She’s a 1956 Tony and Pulitzer Prize winner.
 She and her husband, and this takes the cake, won those two prizes for their Diary of Anne Frank.